 I’ve just had a phone call – 29.1.13 – from a friend in Frome – wife answered – and he asked if I was in good health.
-Susan answered in the affirmative and asked why.
+Susan answered in the affirmative since we take a really good care of our health and even have a low-carb diet, she then proceed to ask why.
 ‘Well I met a friend last night at the cinema who is a railway enthusiast.
 He knew that my Frome friend knew me and asked him if he had heard that I was very ill – if not actually deceased’!

 I’m amazed that a little incident at the West Middlesex A&E at Christmas has ended up in Frome as a danger to health in January.